abols360/UnityAndroidApp/README.md

 When player wants to change to other animal sometime is also change animal position.
 It happens then, when plane is under next/previus button.
 *Small improvements, now is posible to see those animals, but position changes anyway.

-Sometimes when change animal object position it wanish away, it happens when in background new plain is creating under place, where user is pressed.
+Sometimes when change animal object position it wanish away, it happens when in background new plain is creating under place, where user is pressed.(Not happen Often)

 When cyclye thro animals object list, where is small bug, that on one specific condition previus and next do not work.